chantzos/__/README.md

 seriously to use tab in Normal|Insert mode for completions.
 Anyway currently there is no way to insert tab and probably this wont change.

-The editor hardcodes two languages, Hellenic and English (change with F10).
+The editor hardcodes two languages, Hellenic and English (that change with F10).
+Its easy to initialize other keymaps, see: \_\_/Input/\_\_init\_\_.\_\_
+and to init_keymap_el().
+But the input doesn't depend on system mechanism
+to change language mappings, see el_getch(), which map's the english
+letters and combinations of them to corespond to hellenic letters.
+That way
+its possible to have support on other languages in any environment, without
+dependency to the underlying system.

+And ... lack of fundamental knowledge, especially for low level stuff,
+like fork's and select() (which still is not being used even once, chicken :-)
+(what's wrong with chickens?).

 p.s., ideal, nobody really wants to write any code to handle an exchangeable bad file format that doesn't obey conformation with established standards, but the last one can do is to notify the sender/creator to get attention, as every body deserves that treatment and so do i.

 ## THANKS
 Special thanks to John E. Davis who wrote S-Lang, but and to all (uncountable)